 Sourcing women in technology roles at a senior level, in particular, remains a challenge for REA and the industry in general.
 Our business is expanding, and we have many great opportunities available for passionate people from all walks of life.

 As a business, we work to remove unconscious bias across each step of our recruitment process to ensure that we continue to hire for diversity in thought, experiences, and backgrounds.

 Our graduate program is one way we attract top tech talent for REA, and because of this, we ensure our target is a 50:50 gender balance in our shortlist, final offers, and interviewing panels.

 We also have a strong mix of full-time and part-time roles in place at all levels to cater to work–life balance requirements.
 In my experience, this approach attracts strong talent and results in a high-performing, creative, collaborative, and happy team.

-Gender diversity is just one aspect of a diverse organization, and inclusivity in the workplace doesn’t mean you need to try and do everything at once.
-Start by taking small steps — formalize and communicate your approach, keep your people at the center of your design process, and future-proof the changes you make by focusing on initiatives that solve more grassroots challenges.
+Gender diversity is just one aspect of a diverse organisation, and inclusivity in the workplace doesn’t mean you need to try and do everything at once.
+Start by taking small steps — formalise and communicate your approach, keep your people at the center of your design process, and future-proof the changes you make by focusing on initiatives that solve more grassroots challenges.

 Want to learn more about inclusive marketing strategies that benefit businesses and people?
 Dive into these articles on diversity and inclusion: